How to establish a good reward system for kids

 We do not want to place expectations on kids that are not age-appropriate or seem too far-fetched to achieve.
 In terms of young kids, expectations should be lowered and baby steps should be taken to achieve a goal.

 In order for the reward system to be effective, parents must closely stick to the plan and follow through with the child’s actions and reward.
 This can take a lot of time, energy, and patience to achieve.

-No matter the age, most kids enjoy receiving them and being praised for their efforts.
+No matter the age, most kids enjoy receiving rewards and being praised for their efforts.